 CORRELATION

 The order comprises mainly yellow-brown loams but also includes weakly weathered red loams and brown loams and some upland and high country yellow-brown earths of the NZ Genetic Soil Classification.
-The soils correlate predominantly with the Aquands, Cryands and Udands of Soil Taxonomy.
+The soils correlate predominantly with the Andisols of Soil Taxonomy.

 OCCURRENCE